 And sometimes, all you need to do is answer some of the already answered questions in more detail.

 For example, there’s a lot of “how can I…” content out there – usually between 1000 and 2000 words – but sometimes it’s not detailed enough.
 People might want a step-by-step guide or an eBook that comprehensively explains how to do something.

 For us, eBooks and guides drive a lot of our conversions.
-The only downside to them is that the contacts we generate are usually at the earlier stages of the buyer’s journey so they need to be nurtured into sales qualified leads.
+The only downside to them is that the contacts we generate are usually at the earlier stages of the buyer’s journey so they need to be nurtured into sales-qualified leads.

 Your clients come to you to find solutions for their day-to-day business challenges – and if you’re really good at what you do, you might even have solutions, tips or tricks that no other organisation offers.

 Our advice?
 Offer this unique knowledge and insight to your target audience.
-Consider creating an eBook and put it on your website.
+Consider creating an eBook and putting it on your website.
 Anyone who wants to avoid the issues and pitfalls you solve will be willing to trade their information for your tips and tricks.